Hotspot Instance¶

 LANIF (LAN Interface)¶

-A LANIF is the incoming interface where client traffic enters HSG:
+A LANIF is the LAN interface where client traffic enters HSG for a hotspot instance:

 - Can be a physical interface or VLAN interface